ltcmelo/psychec/README.md

 # Psyche-C

 Psyche is a compiler frontend for the C programming language.
 Psyche-C is specifically designed for the implementation of static analysis tools.
-Below are the distinct features that make Psyche-C a rather unique C frontend:
+These are the distinct features that make Psyche-C rather unique:

-- Clean separation between the syntactic and semantic phases.
+- Clean separation between the syntactic and semantic compiler phases.
 - Both algorithmic- and heuristic-based syntax disambiguation strategies.
 - Independent of `#include`, with type inference for missing `struct`, `union`, `enum`, and `typedef`.
 - API inspired by that of the [Roslyn .NET compiler](https://github.com/dotnet/roslyn).
-- Parser's AST resembling that of the [LLVM's Clang frontend](https://clang.llvm.org/).
+- A parser's AST resembling that of the [LLVM's Clang frontend](https://clang.llvm.org/).

 Check out [this online interface](http://cuda.dcc.ufmg.br/psyche-c/) for a glimpse of Psyche-C.

 Applications:

-- Enabling, on incomplete source-code, static analysis techniques that depend on fully-typed programs.
+- Enabling, on incomplete source-code, static analysis techniques that require on fully-typed programs.
-- Compiling a code snippet (e.g., retrieved from a bug tracker) for object-code inspection.
+- Compiling code snippets (e.g., retrieved from a bug tracker) for object-code inspection/debugging.
 - Generating test-input data for standalone functions, in isolation.
 - Quick prototyping of an algorithm, without the need of explicit types.

-**NOTE**: The master branch is going through a major overhaul; at this point, it's expected that syntax analysis (parsing and AST construction) already is functional, though.
+**NOTE**: The master branch is going through a major overhaul; it's expected that syntax analysis (parsing and AST construction) already is functional, though.
 The original version of Psyche-C is available in [this branch](https://github.com/ltcmelo/psychec/tree/original).

-## The Cnippet Driver Adaptor
+## The *cnippet* Driver Adaptor

 While Psyche-C is primarily used as a library for the implementation of static analysis tools, it still is a compiler frontend, and may also be used as such — this is done through the *cnippet* driver adaptor.